Skip to main content

 Traces are the primary mechanism for:

-• Conversation Context: Multi-turn interactions with AI agents
+• Conversation context — multi-turn interactions with agents

-Traces are automatically created when the first message is added via engrams.
+Traces are created when the first message is added.
 No explicit creation is required.
-When available, title is the canonical stored trace title.
-It is typically generated after the first assistant reply.
-Clients may show the first user message as a temporary fallback while the canonical title is pending.
-Manual title updates override the auto-title path.
+When available, title is the stored trace title, typically generated after the first assistant reply.
+Manual title updates override auto-title.

 List Traces